vlang/v/doc/docs.md

 A type implements an interface by implementing its methods.
 There is no explicit declaration of intent, no "implements" keyword.

-Interface names in V language should be PascalCase and should end with "er":
+Interface names in V should be written in PascalCase style.

 ```v
 // valid